daouzo/electrum-personal-server/README.md

 [Electrum bitcoin wallet](https://electrum.org/), and set up your Electrum wallet (for example by linking your hardware wallet).
-To avoid damaging privacy by connecting to public Electrum servers, disconnect from the internet first or run Electrum with the command line argument `--server localhost:50002:s`.
+To avoid damaging privacy by connecting to public Electrum servers, disconnect from the internet first or run Electrum with the command line argument `--oneserver --server 127.0.0.1:50002:s`.
+This locks Electrum to connect only to your server and disables the GUI button to stop accidental connections.

 * Download the [latest release](https://github.com/chris-belcher/electrum-personal-server/releases)
 of Electrum Personal Server or clone the git repository.
 Enter the directory